hkbtotw/OdometerReader/README.md

 (Please note that the subscription was taken off and this information could be found in the local drive)

 <b>Step:</b><br />
-1.Code reads the image from local drive
+1.Code reads the image from local drive<br />

-2.Number bar detection by Object Recognition (Cognitive Service)
+2.Number bar detection by Object Recognition (Cognitive Service) <br />

-3.Image processing (Filtering) used to process the image (Grayscale and Binary used for Analog Meter and Binary used for Digital Meter)
+3.Image processing (Filtering) used to process the image (Grayscale and Binary used for Analog Meter and Binary used for Digital Meter) <br />

-4.Batch Read API (Cognitive Service) reads the number out of the meter image
+4.Batch Read API (Cognitive Service) reads the number out of the meter image <br />

 Sample Images:<br/>
 Analog Meter